Lower bound on the number of fixed points for circle actions on 10-dimensional almost complex manifolds: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Leonor Godinho and Silvia Sabatini for fruitful discussions and their warm hospitalities; this work was partially done during the author's visits to Instituto Superior T\'ecnico and University of Cologne.
+The author also thanks the anonymous referees for their valuable comments and suggestions, which helped improve the quality of the paper and led to a simpler proof of Theorem~\ref{main}.